 You might not realise it but horse riding besides being fun, is also a form of exercise.
-We’re all aware of the figures relating to obesity and those concerning obesity in childhood.
 Horse riding is a great way for children to get some fresh air and to fit some exercise into their day in a fun way.

 2. Increases well-being

 Older children who take up a new sport or hobby have a much lower chance of continuing that new pursuit into adulthood.
-As numerous studies have proven, the long-lasting positive effects of having a long-enjoyed pastime include equipping one with the ability to take time out from daily stresses.
+The long-lasting positive effects of having a long-enjoyed pastime include equipping one with the ability to take time out from daily stresses.

 3. Helps make new friends

 Increasing time spent on digital pastimes means that children are spending more time alone than ever before.
 Getting a child into new situations and environments is a great way to help children, particularly quieter children, to make friends.

 “The friendships gained within riding disciplines are often life long, and it can be beneficial that children have different sets of friends to only their school friends.”